bluefroguk1/empire-dump/content/Wiki/Music/Ode to Shadowglyn Distillery.md

 For my friends were enslaved,
 And many were dead.
 The buildings burnt down.
-The grain pulled from their beds.
+The grain pUlled from their beds.
 But worse, the damn orcs had shat in the kegs!
 No whisky at all could be found...
 Chorus